jsayles/tango/README.md

 ### Server Program
 The "server" is a python script that runs on your computer and reads the incoming data from the client.

+### Import Program
+Eventually we'll also have a python script to import the data in to Rhino.

 ## Operating the device